These powerful videos use people’s stories of coming out to help support the fight for civil rights

 To build that collective, VideoOut typically travels to small towns, rural communities, and cities in states with extremely poor LGBTQ civil rights records.
 It works with local community advocates to find more LGBTQ people willing to share their perspective, and shares the resulting playlist of testimonials with groups who might want to use it for their own activism.

 The group has recorded over 400 stories total, many of which will go up in the coming months.
 Another way the organization is hoping to build its audience is by working with popular LGBTQ celebrities and social media influencers.
-Earlier this month, actor B. Hawk Snipes who is currently featured on the FX show Pose, teamed with the nonprofit to share a personal narrative with fans.
+Earlier this month, actor B. Hawk Snipes ,who is currently featured on the FX show Pose, teamed with the nonprofit to share a personal narrative with fans.

 Model and writer Devin-Norelle who goes by @SteroidBeyonce on Instagram will also share a personal story later this month.
 Both B. Hawk Snipes and Devin-Norelle have tapped a collection of friends and followers to share more narratives.

-“We’ve done a really good job over the past few years of carrying programming to communities that need it most, whether that is Birmingham, Alabama or El Paso, Texas or Hampton Roads, Virginia,” Reeves says.
+“We’ve done a really good job over the past few years of carrying programming to communities that need it most, whether that is Birmingham, Alabama or El Paso, Texas, or Hampton Roads, Virginia,” Reeves says.
 “But where we could really grow and get better is in actually amplifying these voices and using them as tools for advocacy.
 It’s really about finding the places and the people who… can help us put [these] voices in front of a lot of people.”

-As Karen shares in her own video, coming out felt exciting and great, minus the fact that she had to break it to her then boyfriend (They’re still close friends).
+As Karen shares in her own video, coming out felt exciting and great, minus the fact that she had to break it to her then boyfriend (they’re still close friends).
 But it remains a continuing process in whenever she meets now people or corrects others’ mistaken assumptions.
 “It’s important because that’s what I lacked when I was a kid,” she says about making sure others see her as a visible advocate for the community.
 She’s doing that as part of VideoOut’s collection of stories.
 Her hope is that others who might need it will see people “in all the different variations that we are, so that they can be who they are,” she says.